Tochiughasoro/threat-hunting-scenario-tor-/threat-hunting-scenario-tor-event-creation.md

 # Threat Event (Unauthorized TOR Usage)
 **Unauthorized TOR Browser Installation and Use**

-## Steps the "Bad Actor" took Create Logs and IoCs:
+## Steps the "Bad Actor" took Created Logs and IoCs:
-1. Download the TOR browser installer: https://www.torproject.org/download/
+1. Downloaded the TOR browser installer: https://www.torproject.org/download/
-2. Install it silently: ```tor-browser-windows-x86_64-portable-14.0.1.exe /S```
+2. Installed it silently: ```tor-browser-windows-x86_64-portable-15.0.13.exe /S```
-3. Opens the TOR browser from the folder on the desktop
+3. Opened the TOR browser from the folder on the desktop
-4. Connect to TOR and browse a few sites.
+4. Connected to TOR and browse a few sites.
 For example:
-   - **WARNING: The links to onion sites change a lot and these have changed.
-However if you connect to Tor and browse around normal sites a bit, the necessary logs should still be created:**
    - Current Dread Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion```
    - Dark Markets Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion/d/DarkNetMarkets```
    - Current Elysium Market: ```elysiumutkwscnmdohj23gkcyp3ebrf4iio3sngc5tvcgyfp4nqqmwad.top/login```

-6. Create a folder on your desktop called ```tor-shopping-list.txt``` and put a few fake (illicit) items in there
+6. Created a folder on your desktop called ```tor-shopping-list.txt``` and I put a few fake (illicit) items in there
-7. Delete the file.
+7. Deleted the file.

 ---